 You have been asked to attend an interview, Great!
 With a few weeks to prepare, there are certain books to read before your medical school interview that will help strengthen your interview skills and provide you all the necessary techniques, information and motivation you will need to perform well.

 If someone was to ask you “why do you want to study medicine?”, or “What is the worst mistake that you have made?”, would you fall apart or answer with the same cliche as the next candidate?
-I have put together a list of four books that I found extremely helpful and insightful in preparing for medical school interviews.
+We spoke with a few first year medical students and complied the 4 most popular books to read before your medical school interview:

-This is my most recommended book, it contains all the tools you need to answer all the questions you can expect on the big day.
+This book contains all the tools you need to answer all the questions you can expect on the big day.
 The authors have analysed over 150 questions and provided easy to read guides to answering them effectively.
 The book also has invaluable information on the history of medicine, the NHS, ethics and other key issues.
 The authors cover everything from handling MMI stations to motivational questions.
-Buy Now on Amazon.

 2. Medical Ethics: A Very Short Introduction by Tony Hope